-Hemorrhoids are enlarged veins that are located in the lower anus and rectum.
+Hemorrhoids are enlarged veins that are found in the lower anus and rectum.
 Increased pressure within them can cause them to turn out to be swollen.
-Straining during pregnancy or perhaps at stools enlarges the womb and increases the pressure within the hemorrhoid, causing it to become unpleasant and swollen.
+Straining during pregnancy or even at stools enlarges the uterus and increases the pressure within the hemorrhoid, causing it to become unpleasant and swollen.

-An inner hemorrhoid is located inside your rectum's lining and cannot end up being felt.
-An inside hemorrhoid is usually painless and you'll only know that you have it when you observe bleeding in the course of bowel movement.
-An internal hemorrhoid can thrust outward or prolapsed by means of your anus.
+An inside hemorrhoid is located inside your rectum's lining and cannot end up being felt.
+An inside hemorrhoid is usually painless and you should only know that you have it when you notice bleeding during bowel movement.
+An internal hemorrhoid can project or prolapsed by means of your anus.

-An external hemorrhoid is located underneath the skin surrounding your anus.
-Any time an external hemorrhoid swells, it is painful, hemorrhaging and also itching with a bowel movement.
-When the blood inside the hemorrhoid clots, it gets a thrombosed external hemorrhoid as well as causes significant pain.
+An external hemorrhoid is located underneath the skin around your anus.
+When an external hemorrhoid swells, it is painful, blood loss and also itching with a bowel movement.
+When the blood inside the hemorrhoid clots, it will become a thrombosed external hemorrhoid as well as brings about significant pain.

 Treatment For External Hemorrhoids Treatment For External Thrombosed Hemorrhoids?